Kyleh2420/ESE224-MidtermProject/README.md

      * Added organ collection system (Utilizing the scoreboard to keep track of the number of enemies killed.)
 Require 10+ killed enemies before winning the game.
      * Added a random comment class to describe the scenery around the player
      * Theoretically speaking, the user can no longer die from random events.
 It still happens though.
+#### 10/30
+   * Vincent
+     * Trying to test and debug the game before submission
+     * Made a new section in To Do list called bugs

 # ESE224-MidtermProject

 Stony Brook University's ESE 224 Midterm Project